Warm, Respectful, Compassionate Therapy

 Groups - Prices upon request.

+Face to face sessions are held at my home-based private practice in South West London.
 Online sessions take place via Zoom.
-I hold a limited number of reduced rate sessions for exceptional circumstances and am happy to discuss
+I hold a limited number of reduced rate sessions for exceptional circumstances and I am happy to discuss this with you.

 Supervision session prices:-